bgord/knowledge/README.md

 - Express empty request.body
 - Replace everything inside brackets and brackets
 - Download a file by using a stream with axios
+- Check if path is a file or is a directory

 ### [mysql](mysql.md)
 - Show all tables